edgelesssys/contrast/docs/docs/howto/workload-deployment/GPU-configuration.md

         nvidia.com/pgpu: "1"
 ```

+Contrast automatically detects if a pod requires a GPU and assigns the appropriate GPU-enabled runtime class (for example, `contrast-cc-metal-qemu-snp-gpu`) during the `contrast generate` step.
+For more details on manual runtime class selection, see the [multi-runtime class documentation](../multi-runtime-class.md).

 If you deployed the NVIDIA GPU operator as described above, the resource name is `nvidia.com/pgpu`.
 Otherwise, you need to consult your CDI definitions (in `/var/run/cdi` or `/etc/cdi`) to find the appropriate device class.